 In response, I committed to the work regardless of the distance I traveled or the destination I might reach.

-Today, there is little remaining of the woman who began this journey.
+Today, little remains of the stranger in the mirror who began this journey.

-Taking the first step towards getting to know myself better
+Taking the first step towards getting to know the stranger in the mirror

-First, I made the decision to begin therapy, which initially required me to face personal misconceptions about who seeks counseling.
+First, I decided to begin therapy, which initially required me to face personal misconceptions about who seeks counseling.

 This beginning step challenged my illusion that I was coping with life.